JetBrains/kotlin-web-site/pages/docs/reference/js-external-declarations-with-dukat.md

 </div>
 </div>

+If the repository of the dependency you wish to use does not provide TypeScript definitions, you can also use types provided via the [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) repository.
+In this case, make sure you add `npm` dependencies for both `your-package` and `@types/your-package` (with `generateExternals = true`).

 You can use the flag `kotlin.js.generate.externals` in your `gradle.properties` file to set the generator's behavior for all npm dependencies simultaneously.
 As usual, individual explicit settings take precedence over this general flag.